kotalco/docs/reference/ethereum.md

 {% hint style="warning" %}

-* Parity (OpenEthereum) client doesn't support GraphQL.
 * Nethermind client doesn't support GraphQL.
-* Geth (Go-Ethereum) GraphQL server can be used only if RPC is enabled as of geth [v1.9.19 release](https://github.com/ethereum/go-ethereum/releases/tag/v1.9.19)
+* Geth (Go-Ethereum) GraphQL server can be used only if RPC is enabled as of geth [v1.9.19 release notes](https://github.com/ethereum/go-ethereum/releases/tag/v1.9.19)

 {% endhint %}